Who is this weirdo?

 Darren was nominated for BEST ROCK ARTIST by the Josie Music Awards, the largest independent music awards show in the world - held at Dollywood in Tennessee!

-He has been hard at work writing the follow-up instrumental album to Lifting the Curse and continues to create completely irresponsible music videos!
+During the 2020 Covid Pandemic period, he has been hard at work writing and producing the follow-up instrumental album to Lifting the Curse called Wonders of the Invisible World - Available Oct 29/2020!

 The objective for Darren Michael Boyd has always been the same: play loud, be seen, and be heard.
 With that motto in mind, he is always creating, performing, and looking forward to being part of the next musical team that he can contribute to - and proceed to tear the world a new one…